Did you know that the average cost of a funeral today can be over $10,000?

 Stick to a Budget

-Establish a budget by carefully researching funeral costs and deciding on what services are most important to you.
+If you want an affordable funeral, first establish a budget and save money by carefully researching funeral costs and deciding on what services are most important to you.
 Write out your estimated costs and then stick with the plan.

 Another benefit of having a budget is that it is a tool for negotiation.